More than 400 of our international students are sponsored and receive financial assistance to attend La Trobe.

 Contact your sponsor to prompt them to pay urgently if your account is encumbered (blocked) or contact the Sponsored Programs team in La Trobe International for further clarification.

 If you finish your course a semester/term earlier than your CoE expiry date, La Trobe University is required to report your completion to the DHA through our usual reporting processes and your student visa will expire shortly afterwards.

 Please refer to the Department of Home Affairs website [external link] for further details regarding visa expiry conditions or contact the DHA’s general inquiries line on 131 881 for advice.

 If you wish to remain onshore to undertake a further program of study once you’ve completed your La Trobe degree, you should apply for the new course promptly on completion of your current course and apply to your sponsor for a Financial Guarantee Letter for your next program of study.

 Every semester the Sponsored Programs team provides a detailed report to sponsors about your student enrolment, including all the subjects you’ve chosen for that semester.
 We’re unable to write individual confirmation letters about your enrolment.
 Instead, we confirm enrolments as a group after the commencement of each semester and after the census date.

-If you need a letter for another purpose please send an email to email@example.com.
+If you need a letter for another purpose please fill in this request form.
 Make sure you include your full name, student ID, national ID (if applicable), your sponsor, course title and a brief explanation of what you need included in the letter.